 “When the first day of school arrived a year later, Gordon ran laps around the house in an attempt to avoid his mother, but Ada prevailed. … It wasn’t long before Gordon joined his age group in the second grade” (Dew, Go Forward with Faith, 30–31).
 It wasn’t until high school that Gordon’s attitude changed dramatically.

 His parents always encouraged him and the other children to do their best and certain standards and behavior were always expected.
 They were not strict disciplinarians, but they had a way of communicating what was expected.
 If needed, they assigned extra chores to those children who needed encouragement.
 On one occasion, in the first grade, “after a particularly rough day at school, Gordon returned home, threw his books on the table as he walked through the kitchen, and let out an expletive.
 Ada, shocked at his language, explained that under no circumstances would those words ever come out of his mouth again and led Gordon to the bathroom, where she generously coated a clean washcloth with soap and rubbed it around his tongue and teeth.
 He sputtered and fumed and felt like swearing again, but resisted the urge” (Dew, Go Forward with Faith, 33).
 He later said: “The lesson was worthwhile.
 I think I can say that I have tried to avoid using the name of the Lord in vain since that day.
-I am grateful for that lesson” (in Conference Report, Oct.
-1987, 57; or Ensign, Nov.
+I am grateful for that lesson” (“Take Not the Name of God in Vain,” Ensign, Nov.
 1987, 46).